Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

 The paper of this project will be update.
 However, the defect images of raw dataset are high-resolution.
 With the respect of such small dataset, data augmentation techniques are adopted before data training.
-The images are then cropped into 600 × 600 sub-images, forming our training set and testingset with 9920 and 2508 images, respectively.
+The images are then cropped into 600 × 600 sub-images, forming our training set and testing set with 9920 and 2508 images, respectively.

 You can download augmented dataset: https://pan.baidu.com/s/1eAxDF4txpgMInxbmNDX0Zw code: a6rh